rakudo/rakudo/README.md

 Rakudo Star package](http://rakudo.org/downloads/star).

-Note that different backends implement slightly different sets of featurs.
+Note that different backends implement slightly different sets of features.
 For a high-level overview of implemented and missing features, please visit [the features page on perl6.org](http://perl6.org/compilers/features).

 Recent changes and feature additions are documented in the `doc/ChangeLog`